nodejs/node/doc/api/intl.md

 | [REPL][]                                | partial (inaccurate line editing) | full                         | full                   | full       |
 | [`require('util').TextDecoder`][]       | partial (basic encodings support) | partial/full (depends on OS) | partial (Unicode-only) | full       |

-*Note*: The "(not locale-aware)" designation denotes that the function carries out its operation just like the non-`Locale` version of the function, if one exists.
+The "(not locale-aware)" designation denotes that the function carries out its operation just like the non-`Locale` version of the function, if one exists.
 For example, under `none` mode, `Date.prototype.toLocaleString()`'s operation is identical to that of `Date.prototype.toString()`.